Understand Your Story at a Structural Level

 Schedule at a Glance

 This intensive workshop weekend balances deep manuscript critique, focused craft instruction, and dedicated writing time.
-From September 26-27, participants will meet twice with faculty to discuss their work while also having the opportunity to attend optional Craft Intensive classes and spend time revising during guided writing sessions.
-There is also a three-hour session for participants on August 1, 2026.
+From September 26-27, participants will meet virtually twice with faculty to discuss their work while also having the opportunity to attend optional Craft Intensive classes and spend time revising during guided writing sessions.
+There is also a virtual three-hour session for participants on August 1, 2026.

 Day One